CBC is reporting: Four Reasons Tiny Cyprus Matters To Canada.

 But what if you relinquished your citizenship by a different method of INS, s.
 349(a), such as taking citizenship in another country with the intent to relinquish your US citizenship (349(a)(1))?

 The State Department is clear.
-No matter when you notify the US govt of your relinquishment, once your CLN application is approved, your US citizenship ended on the date you actually relinquished it.
+No matter when you notify the US govt of your relinquishment, once your CLN application is approved, your US citizenship ended on the date you actually relinquished it (that is the date your performed the relinquishing act, eg. naturalised as a citizen of another country — this date is indicated as your expatriation date on the the CLN.)

-So, what if you relinquished your US citizenship long ago, but only recently learned of US law and policy changes which now necessitate obtaining a Certificate of Loss of Nationality (a document you probably never even heard of before)?
+So, what if you relinquished your US citizenship long ago, but only recently learned of US law and policy changes which make it important to be able to prove you are not a US citizen, and wish to obtain Certificate of Loss of Nationality (a document you probably never even heard of before)?
 What if the current law regarding IRS and citizenship termination did not exist at the time you relinquished?
 Logic leads one to the conclusion that laws passed after a person ceases to be a citizen are irrelevant.
-The IRS has never definitely addressed this issue, however.
+The IRS has never made a definitive statement on this issue, however their instructions for the 8854 (expatriation tax form) are only directed at people with expatriation dates “after June 3, 2004.”

 Tax lawyers Michael J. Miller and Ellen Brody have just published an excellent article on this matter, Expats Live in Fear of the Malevolant Time Machine, in which they point out the legal, as well as common sense, absurdity of a retroactive application position.
 It’s very clear reading with useful references to legislation and case law as well.